UTT-Connole/class-api-IT4200-2024-fall/README.md

 - <a name="Motivation">**Motivation Endpoint**</a>
   - **Endpoint**: `GET /motivation`
   - **Description**: The /motivation endpoint provides a random motivational quote whenever accessed via a GET request.
 When a user sends a request to this endpoint, the app responds with one of five pre-defined motivational quotes, returned in JSON format.
 Additionally, users can retrieve the full list of motivational quotes by using the query parameter `all=true`.
-This returns all available quotes in a single response.
+This returns all available quotes.
   - **Test File**: test_motivation.py test_get_motivation.py

 - <a name="multiply">**Multiply Endpoint**</a>